hj-dojo/bdh_finalproject/README.md

 We downloaded the data from [physionet](https://mimic.physionet.org/) after completing mandatory CITI training for “Data or Specimens Only Research”.
 We used the following tables for our project.

 **PATIENTS:** This table contains some demographic information about the patients including date of birth, age etc. We will link this information with the ICUSTAYS data to determine the age of the patients.
-The date of birth has been shifted for patients older than 89, so we will not include patients older than 89 in our analysis.
+The date of birth has been shifted for patients older than 89, so we did not include patients older than 89 in our analysis.

 **ICUSTAYS:** This table gives information regarding a patient’s admission to the ICU and includes timing information for admission to ICU and discharge.
+We joined it with the PATIENTS table to get the age and gender of patients.
+We also used to make sure we were also targeting patients with ICU stays.

-**PRESCIPTIONS:** This table contains details of patient’s medication orders, we use it to retrieve information of whether antibiotics were prescribed for the patient.
+**PRESCRIPTIONS:** This table contains details of patient’s medication orders, we use it to retrieve information of whether antibiotics were prescribed for the patient.

 **MICROBIOLOGYEVENTS**:This table Contains microbiology information, including tests performed and sensitivities, we use it to retrieve information of whether blood cultures were taken from the patient.

-**CHARTEVENTS**:This table contains all the charted data available for a patient.The electronic chart displays patients’ routine vital signs and all additional information relevant to their care: ventilator settings, laboratory values, code status, mental status, and so on.
+**CHARTEVENTS**:This table contains all the charted data available for a patient.This electronic chart includes patients’ routine vital signs and all additional information relevant to their care: ventilator settings, laboratory values, code status, mental status, and so on.
 We retrieve routine vitals data for our feature construction from here.

-The respective MIMIC-III database files associated to the above tables should be stored in the **data** folder.
+The respective MIMIC-III database files associated to the above tables should be copied to the **data** folder.
 * CHARTEVENTS.CSV
 * ICUSTAYS.CSV
 * MICROBIOLOGYEVENTS.CSV